Prior to Now on Combe Down link: Ralph Allen and Prior Park

 |Known for||Quarrying of Bath Stone|

 Much is unknown or obscure regarding Allen's early life is unclear and various sources give different information.
 He may have been baptised at St Columb Major in Cornwall on 24 July 1693; however, this baptism shows the father as Philip Allen, while the Oxford Dictionary of National Biography gives his parents as John Allen and Mary Elliott.
-As a teenager he worked at the Post Office.
+As a teenager he worked at the Post Office run by his grandmother.
 He moved in 1710 to Bath, where he became a post office clerk, and at the age of 19, in 1712, became the Postmaster of Bath.
 In 1742 he was elected Mayor of Bath.

 Involvement in the postal system